 That’s my aim.
 To become a moving, thinking, evolving thing that’s movements find ways to unlearn or deviate from the gestures it was taught and expected to perform.

 A few weeks ago I was at a dance performance.
 I was watching a group of teenage girls performing a contemporary mix of jazz and ballet with a particular sexualised bent.
 I noticed how these bodies were oriented toward a very specific type of performative gender.
 These girls performed a hyper femininity.
-Producing shapes with their bodies, produced an exaggerated feminine ideal.
+Producing shapes with their bodies, creating an exaggerated feminine ideal.
 With spines curved in the middle back to broaden the chest, with grins from ear to ear, all of their movements were oriented toward the audience.
-They whipped there heads around with a military like precision, moving always in relation to the audience, to the front of the stage, oriented towards a particular kind of objectification.
+They whipped there heads around with a military like precision, moving always in relation to the front of the stage, oriented towards a particular kind of objectification.
+A body performed to be seen by someone else.

 We teach our children to perform as objects of desire.